serg3295/zmk-config/README.md

 # zmk-config

 My split keyboard is Mriya58.
+The layout is optimized for vscode

 ## Keymap